mbenke/zpf2019/Slides/01Typ1/01typy.md

   instance C (Int,a) where ...
   instance C [[a]] where ...

-`instance Iso a a` nie spełnia tych warunków, ale wiadomo o jaką relację nam chodzi :)
+`instance Iso a a` does not meet these conditions, but it's easy to see  what relation we mean.

-# Problem z klasami wieloparametrowymi
+# Problem with muliparameter type classes

-Spróbujmy stworzyć klasę kolekcji, np.
+Consider a class of collections, e.g.

 `BadCollection.hs`